kaztakata/celonis-hacks/content/posts/2022-01-15-connect-to-source-system-via-rest-api.md

 Even using API key is deprecated solution as [documentation](https://plan.io/api/#deprecated-authentication-methods) said, OAuth2.0 authentication is not feasible to Extractor Builder when I tried before.
 So I should go with API key for the moment.

-Next step is Extractor setup in the Event Collection of Celonis EMS.
+Next step is Extractor setup in the Data Integration of Celonis EMS.
 I will go to Extractor Builder then click Build a New Extractor button.
 After determining Extractor name, I will setup Authentication Methods as below screen.
 As I got API key from Planio, I will select API Key Authentication.
 Header key is changed from x-api-key to X-Redmine-API-Key referring to documentation.

 [![image](https://user-images.githubusercontent.com/67397583/149615062-e239c258-6d2a-4cc0-be88-53a2e5707181.png)](https://user-images.githubusercontent.com/67397583/149615062-e239c258-6d2a-4cc0-be88-53a2e5707181.png)